CHIRAG137/Hyperverge_chrome_extension/README.md

 ## Getting Started

-Follow these steps to set up and use the extension-
+Follow these steps to set up and use the extension

 ### Step 1: Clone the Repositoruu